 - Baking powder- This leavener helps the muffins rise by adding air bubbles to the batter.
 Make sure your baking powder is less than 6 months old since it loses rising power over time.
 Don't use baking soda as it's too strong.

-- Sea salt- Muffins need salt or they'll be sickly sweet.
-You can use fine table salt, kosher salt, or pink Himalayan sea salt.
-If your salt isn't finely ground, add another ¼ teaspoon.
+- Salt- Muffins need salt or they'll be sickly sweet.
+Use fine kosher salt or sea salt.
+If your salt isn't finely ground, add another ยผ teaspoon.

 - Unsalted butter- Butter adds fat for tenderness and flavor.
 You can use salted butter if you want, just omit the additional salt.